Skip to content

 Features

-Problem Highlighting — Squiggly underlines show exactly where N+1 queries may occur in your code.
+Problem Highlighting — Squiggly underlines show exactly where N+1 queries may occur.
+Hover for details and suggestions.

 Installation